solcoteh/Full_Tricks/Windows-Privilege-Escalation.md

 dig -t AXFR redteam.thm @10.10.73.142
 dig -t CNAME redteam.thm @10.10.73.142
 dig -t DNSSEC redteam.thm @10.10.73.142

+# Check DNS service (to analyze domain name on the network)
+> nslookup.exe # run tool
+> server <IP-Dns-Server> # Set dns server
+> ls -d thmredteam.com # Check Zone Transfer (if the server is not configured correctly, the domain information can be extracted)
 --------------------------------------------------------------------------
 # These tools are for gathering information and abusing common mistakes in Windows security configurations.
 https://github.com/GhostPack/Seatbelt